delethornton/weather-app/README.md

-Weather web application that uses Weatherstack's API to show the current weather for a given city.
+Weather web application that uses OpenWeather's API to show the current weather for a given city.